-According to science, you can possibly improve your mental and emotional state.
+According to science, you can improve your mental and emotional state.
 Happiness isn’t reserved for the rich and famous.
 It doesn’t have to be centered around external circumstances.
 You can choose to be happier and create a strategy that supports you.

 “So, what can you do?”
 Glad you asked.